 8. Answer questions

 Want to hear a secret?
 Twitter was once a place where people came to ask questions, have conversations and directly speak to other users.
+These are great sources for creative tweet ideas.
 We often forget Twitter’s core purpose as a marketplace of conversation, due to just how noisy it’s become as a channel.
 Yet if you look closely enough, your audience are still turning to Twitter as a channel where they can quickly uncover the service or product that will make their lives easier.

 A creative idea for tweets is to find your audience and answer their questions.
 By doing so, you’ll show that you’re listening (and not just tweeting into a black hole), you’ll help your audience and likely help others too!